 Last summer, I spent a week in Ouray, a tiny town in Southwest Colorado.
 The lack of ski resorts makes Ouray still feel like the wild west, and people in town regaled me with stories of big, mean bears strolling through the alleys at night.
 Even driving to Ouray is an adventure, over winding mountain roads.

 Like much of Colorado, visiting Ouray is all about the outdoors.
-I found the perfect amount of activity to balance out some much-needed down time.
+I found the perfect amount of activity to balance out some much-needed downtime.
 If you’re heading to Ouray in the summer, here are my suggestions for the top three things to do.

 - Go Off-Roading: The mountains around Ouray have some of the best 4WD trails in the state, with old mining camps and structures dotted around the landscape.
 After getting my Subaru scratched up in a dicey situation I shouldn’t have been in, I opted for a tour with Colorado West Jeep Tours.
 We had an amazing day climbing to 13,000 feet at Imogene Pass.

-- Ouray Hot Springs: There’s nothing as good as a hot springs soak after a day of outdoor adventure.
+- Ouray Hot Springs: There’s nothing as good as a hot spring soak after a day of outdoor adventure.
 Ouray has five developed hot springs pools, including the Ouray Hot Springs Pool right in town.
 They are open late so you can enjoy the dark skies while you relax.
 Several resorts in the area have private hot springs, too!

 - Hiking: There are tons of hiking trails around Ouray, and Cascade Falls Park is a great place to start.
 Loads of trails leading to gorgeous waterfalls, and it’s right in town.

 Where to Stay in Ouray